MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/ImageObject.md

 ---
-title: FileObject | Microsoft Docs
+title: ImageObject | Microsoft Docs
-description: Provides access to all the properties of a file. ms.author: noazarur
+description: Provides access to all the properties of an image. ms.author: noazarur
 author: noazarur-microsoft
 manager: lwelicki